trustmaster/embook/processes/planning/realistic-goal-setting.md

 - What is our average baseline velocity/throughput?
 - What are the factors that predict team's velocity/throughput?

-Understanding what the team is capable of and what factor it depends on will help you tell an achievable goal from a non-achievable.
+Understanding what the team is capable of and which factors it depends on will help you tell an achievable goal from a non-achievable.
 Given certain circumstances, of course.

 ### Breaking goals down